Detection under Privileged Information: Introduction

-More concretely, in this paper we explore an alternate approach to training intrusion detection systems that exploits privileged information.
-We design algorithms for three classes of privileged information-augmented detection systems that use: (1) \emph{Knowledge transfer}, a general technique of extracting knowledge from privileged information by estimation from available information, (2) \emph{Model influence}, a model-dependent approach of influencing the model optimization with additional knowledge obtained from privileged information; and (3) \emph{Distillation}, a more flexible approach of distilling the additional knowledge about privileged samples as class probability vectors.
+More concretely, in this paper, we explore an alternate approach to training intrusion detection systems that exploit privileged information.
+We design algorithms for three classes of privileged-augmented detection systems that use: (1) \emph{Knowledge transfer}, a general technique of extracting knowledge from privileged information by estimation from available information, (2) \emph{Model influence}, a model-dependent approach of influencing the model optimization with additional knowledge obtained from privileged information; and (3) \emph{Distillation}, an approach of summarizing the additional knowledge about privileged samples as class probability vectors.
 We further explore feature engineering in a privileged setting.
-To this end, we measure the potential impacts of privileged features on run-time models.
-Here, we use the degree to which a feature improves a model (\emph{accuracy gain}---a feature's additive contribution to accuracy).
+To this end, we measure the potential impacts of privileged features on runtime models.
+Here, we use the degree to which a feature improves a model (\emph{accuracy gain}---a feature's additive contribution to accuracy) as a quality metric for selecting privileged features for a target model.
 We develop an algorithm and system that selects features that maximize model accuracy in the presence of privileged information.
-Finally, we compare the performance of privileged-augmented systems with respect to systems with no privileged information.
-We evaluate four recently proposed detection systems: (1) face authentication, (2) malware traffic detection, (3) fast-flux bot detection, and (4) malware classification.
-These systems are evaluated using reverse engineered and publicly available datasets.
+Finally, we compare the performance of privileged-augmented systems with systems without privileged information.
+We evaluate four recently proposed detection systems: (1) face authentication, (2) fast-flux bot detection, (3) malware traffic detection, and (4) malware classification.
+Our contributions are:

-The central hypothesis of this paper is that algorithms trained with privileged information can be more accurate and resilient to detection.
-We make the following contributions in this paper in exploring the validity of that hypothesis:

-\begin{itemize} \item We introduce three classes of detection algorithms that integrate privileged information at training time to improve detection precision and recall over benchmark systems that do not use privileged information.
+\begin{itemize} \item We augment several diverse detection systems using three classes of privileged information techniques and explore the strength and weaknesses of these techniques.

-\item We present the first methods for feature engineering in privileged information-augmented detection systems and identify inherent tensions between information utilization, detection accuracy, and model robustness.
+\item We present the first methods for feature engineering in privileged-augmented detection for security domains and identify inherent tensions between information utilization, detection accuracy, and model robustness.